icostan/blog.costan.ro/content/page/about.md

 An old fashion "Jack of all trades" kind of a guy with 15+ years experience in software development, 10+ years in derivatives trading and 5+ years in crypto realm.

-These days I trade crypto derivatives to feed my belly and build software to feed my soul.
+These days I trade macro derivatives to feed my belly and build software to feed my soul.

 ### Coding activity